 The majority of new-car buyers aren’t sliding behind the wheel of a midsize sedan, they’re hoisting themselves into the cab of a pickup truck—specifically, a Ford truck.

-The Ford F-Series has been the bestselling vehicle in the United States for decades, with the F-150 the most popular model of the bunch.
-All of those buyers can’t be wrong, or can they?
+The Ford F-Series has been the bestselling vehicle in the United States for decades, with the Ford F-150 the most popular model of the bunch.
+It’s no wonder we named it the best truck you can buy.
+All of those buyers can’t be wrong — or can they?
 I spent a week with a 2016 F-150 to find out.

 The F-150 was extensively redesigned for the 2015 model year, gaining an aluminum body that Ford says saved over 700 pounds compared to the previous generation.
 That’s good, because even with the lighter body, the test F-150—with the largest-available four-door “SuperCrew” crew cab—still weighed around 5,000 pounds.